 Gas stoves are designed to burn either natural gas or propane.
 They emit very little pollution, require little maintenance, and can be installed almost anywhere in the home.
 Today’s gas stoves can be vented through an existing chimney, or direct vented through the wall behind the stove.
 While some models do not require outside venting, EPA does not support their use due to indoor air quality concerns.
 For more information, see the U.S. Department of Energy webpage on Gas furnaces and boilers.
 Exit

 Decorative fireplace logs can be installed in an existing fireplace.
 While not designed to be a significant source of heat, decorative logs provide an alternative to burning wood.
 Because they burn either natural gas or propane, they have low pollution emissions.

-The following websites provide additional information to help you choose the best heating option for your home.The following links exit the site: Exit
+The following websites provide additional information to help you choose the best heating option for your home.The following links exit the site Exit

 - US Energy Information Administration - Learn more about comparing the cost of different heating fuels.

-- Wise Heat - Alternative heating reviews and information.
+- Wise Heat - Alternative heating reviews.